 Grangetown Local History Society holds its meetings at Glamorgan Archives in Leckwith.
 There is a carpark, there is also parking at the nearby Cardiff retail park close to Cardiff City FC.
 The No 1 city circle bus has a stop close to the Archive opposite the Cardiff Bus garage, with the bus running down Grange Gardens (13.30 and 14.00, eight minutes) via Corporation Road, Clare Road and Cornwall Street.
 The No 2 City Circle returns by the same route (15.23 and 15.59 outside the bus garage).
 Lifts from centre of Grangetown can be arranged via the chair and secretary.

-Visits: We undertake occasional visits - the next one is to Port Talbot transport museum on Wednesday 9th October.
+Visits: We undertake occasional visits - the most recent one was to Port Talbot transport museum.
 Others have included the Island Farm prisoner of war camp near Bridgend, Cardiff Museum, Glamorgan Archives, Margam Abbey, Risca Museum and the Cardiff Bay Barrage.
 Members have also joined in research projects involving the early history of Cardiff docklands and how it came about, with the Glamorgan Archive and Parlimentary archive.

 Research starts for World War Two project